revesansparole/pkglts/doc/readme.rst

  - :doc:`option/pysetup/main`: make your package distributable with setuptools (i.e. setup.py)
  - :doc:`option/data/main`: will guide through all the steps to add non python files to a package
  - :doc:`option/github/main`: will guide through all the step to safely store the package on Github_
+ - :doc:`option/gitlab/main`: will guide through all the step to safely store the package on a Gitlab_ repo
  - :doc:`option/readthedocs/main`: step by step guide to have your documentation on ReadTheDocs_
  - :doc:`option/travis/main`: will guide through all the steps to use Travis-CI_ for continuous integration of your package
  - :doc:`option/tox/main`: defines config files to use multi environment testing, Tox_